mcauley-penney/Tiamat/docs/resources.md

 ## DocGPT
 ### Setup
-- install dependencies using Poetry
+1. install dependencies using Poetry
-- build database using `sudo docker-compose up`
+1. build database using `sudo docker-compose up`
 - if you receive an error related to `veth`, restart your machine
 - after running this, the docker container should be setup but also running.
 Leave it running

-- put your tokens in `.env.example` and move the file to `.env`
+1. put your OpenAI tokens in `.env.example` and move the file to `.env`

-  - OPENAI tokens are from Nich
+1. set up SSH keys on your machine and give the public key to GitHub, in `settings` -> `SSH and GPG keys`

-- run `fetch_documents()` only on the first run to populate the database
+1. On the first run of DocGPT, uncomment `fetch_documents()` in main.py and execute

-  - You need to set up SSH keys in GitHub to actually fetch documents
+1. After the first run is done and the documents have been fetched, enter main.py, comment out `fetch_documents()`, uncomment `run_api()`, and execute

-    - Create SSH keys on your maching, give key to GitHub in settings
+#### Gotchas

-- then, uncomment only `run_api()` in main.py, so that the API gets up and running for clients
+1. If you are having trouble installing dependencies, you may be using a different version of Python.
+Ensure you are using Python 3.11.x.
+If not, install it, create a virtual env through Poetry which uses it, and install the dependencies as normal.

 ### API
-- With the server running, see docs at http://127.0.0.1:8000/docs
+- With the server running, see DocGPT's docs at http://127.0.0.1:8000/docs